sandyMax974/bank_tech_test/README.md

 > Balance is simply a sum of all deposits and transactions.
 Is there a way we can surface the balance when needed without explicitly keeping track of it?
 * I've removed the @balance attribute and created function that iterate through all existing transactions and calculate the current account balance

+> When you look at the acceptance criteria, how do you think you could change your output to look more like that?
+Is there a way we could find the lengths of dates and currencies and use that to format the table?